BitFis/gcc-output-map-reader/README.md

 > The parser is quite simplistic, any contributions are welcome. :heart:

-Onepager to view the map file like the [amap executable](http://www.sikorskiy.net/prj/amap/index.html).
+Onepager to view the map file like the [amap executable](http://www.sikorskiy.net/prj/amap/index.html) does.

 [Have a look at it here](https://bitfis.github.io/gcc-output-map-web-renderer).